kodecocodes/i9t/testing/testing.markdown

 1. Add every source file you want to test to your testing target.
 If you were wondering, this is how `WorkoutTests` and `ExercisesTests` currently compile without errors.

 2. Make every entity you want to test `public`.
-Doing this makes your entities visible from your testing module.
+Doing this makes your entities visible from your testing module as long as you import your app's main module.

 Both options have downsides.
 With the first option, you know that adding files to both targets is a manual step that's easily forgotten.
 It also doesn't make much sense conceptually.
 The testing module should only contain tests!

 The second option, marking everything `public`, is even worse.
 If you have a large project that consists of several modules, there are probably parts of your code that shouldn't be exposed externally.
 Marking everything `public` for the sake of testability is asking for trouble.

-Lucky for you, Swift 2.0 introduces a third option: `@testable`.
+Lucky for you, Swift 2.0 introduces a third option: `@testable` imports.

 When you import a module, you can mark it as `@testable`, which changes the way that the default `internal` access control works.
 Normally you don't have visibility of internal entities from outside modules.
 With `@testable` you do!